Low-code development platform: Security and compliance concerns

 Concerns over low-code development platform security and compliance are growing, especially for apps that use consumer data.
 There can be concerns over the security of apps built so quickly and possible lack of due governance leading to compliance issues.
 However, low-code apps do also fuel security innovations.
 With continuous app development in mind, it becomes easier to create secure data workflows.
-Still the fact remains that low-code development platforms that do not apply and strictly adhere to Normalized Systems Theory do not solve the challenge of increasing complexity due to changes.

 Criticisms

 Some IT professionals question whether low-code development platforms are suitable for large-scale and mission-critical enterprise applications.
 Others have questioned whether these platforms actually make development cheaper or easier.
 Additionally, some CIOs have expressed concern that adopting low-code development platforms internally could lead to an increase in unsupported applications built by shadow IT.